Have you ever wondered what working as a Customer Success Engineer looks like and what we do on a daily basis?

 Why is being a Customer Success Engineer awesome?

-Working for Leadfeeder helped me not only grow my career as a Customer Success Engineer but also helped me to develop personally.
-I learned from my business colleagues how to be more empathetic to our clients and how to make them heard and taken care of as a lot of times that is exactly what the people working for our customers (companies) need to solve their technical problems.
+Working for Leadfeeder not only helped me grow my career as a Customer Success Engineer but also helped me develop personally.
+I learned from my business colleagues how to be more empathetic toward our clients and how to make them heard and taken care of, because, a lot of times, that is exactly what the people working for our customers (companies) need to solve their technical problems.

-I also started to learn how to be a good leader, which especially in a remote-first company might be difficult.
+I also started learning how to be a good leader, which, especially in a remote-first company, can be difficult.

-On top of that, I have gained the freedom I dreamt about and for which I changed my career to do.
-I can now live anywhere in the world and I am taking an advantage of it.
+On top of that, I have gained the freedom I dreamt about and for which I changed my career.
+I can now live anywhere in the world, and I am taking advantage of it.

-I also gained colleagues all over the world who are more like friends — I hope to go visit some of them one of these days in the future.
+I also gained colleagues all over the world who are more like friends — I hope to visit some of them one of these days.